mattermost/docs/source/install/prod-archlinux.rst

 Set up Database Server
 ----------------------

-**NOTE**: When Mattermost and postgresql are on the same machine, it is recommended to use unix socket mechanism for the connection between Mattermost and Postgresql, as it is more secure and faster.
+**NOTE**: When Mattermost and postgreSQL are on the same machine, it is recommended to use the Unix socket mechanism for the connection between Mattermost and Postgresql, as it is more secure and faster.
 Below instructions are for a connection via the TCP/IP socket.

-Settings specific to the unix socket connection are detailed in the *Unix-domain socket connection* section.
+Settings specific to the Unix socket connection are detailed in the *Unix-domain socket connection* section.